top of page

 The proposed bill encompasses a range of tax reforms, including:

-• New Tax Breaks: Introducing deductions for tipped income, overtime pay, and auto loan interest on American-made vehicles.
+• New Tax Breaks: The introduction of deductions for tipped income, overtime pay, and auto loan interest on American-made vehicles will provide financial relief to various workers and families.

-• Repeal of Green Energy Tax Credits: Accelerating the expiration of various clean energy incentives, including those for electric vehicles and renewable energy projects.
+• Repeal of Green Energy Tax Credits: The legislation includes measures to accelerate the expiration of numerous clean energy incentives, such as those for electric vehicles and renewable energy projects.
+This change could affect the growth of certain sectors.

 Internal GOP Disagreements